Written By Pitch N Hire

 The material in your career highlights segment can be formatted in many ways.
 It may be a brief bullet list, a summary, or a mixture of such with or without an introductory sentence.
 Choose a style that expresses your knowledge quickly and makes your resume visually enticing.
 Perhaps you would like to try writing all three of your highlights and then pick which one for you is better.

 When you know what detail you want in your curriculum vitae, ensure that your explanations contain keywords.
-Using keywords lets your resume move through Candidate Tracking Systems, which are automated resume scanners employers often use to screen out a high number of applicants.
+Using keywords lets your resume move through Candidate Tracking Systems, which are ATS resume scanners employers often use to screen out a high number of applicants.
 Show your expertise and your business’s prestige by quantifying your accomplishment rather than just saying what you can do.
 Whenever appropriate, use figures such as indicating the proportion with which you met your objectives or your former employer’s amount of money saved.

 When looking at the curriculum vitae, the manager should read the career highlights first.
 Place this segment at the top of your resume, just below your contact details.
 Use the same font type and scale as the other relevant resume pages.
 This segment is entitled ‘Career Highlights,’ Career Profile,’ ‘Qualifications,’ ‘Accomplishments,’ or ‘Career Summary.’